These Healthy Apple Muffins are soft and moist, perfectly spiced, and topped with an easy crumb topping.

 • 3 tablespoons brown sugar not packed

-• 2 tablespoons melted coconut oil Note 2
+• 2 tablespoons melted coconut oil see note 2

 Instructions

-• PREP: Preheat oven to 350°F (175°C).
-Generously coat a Muffin Tin with cooking spray.
+• Preheat oven to 350°F (175°C).
+Generously coat a muffin pan with cooking spray.
 Measure and set out your egg and yogurt to reach room temperature.
-Melt coconut oil, measure and set aside to get to room temperature.
+Melt coconut oil, measure, and set aside to reach room temperature.

-• FLOUR AND DRY INGREDIENTS: In a large bowl, add the flour (use a food scale if you have it -- 135g).
-Add in 1 tablespoon cornstarch, 1-1/2 tsp baking powder, 1/2 teaspoon salt, 1/2 teaspoon cinnamon, 1/4 teaspoon nutmeg, and 1/4 teaspoon allspice.
+• In a large bowl, add the muffin dry ingredients—flour (use a food scale if you have it—135g), cornstarch, baking powder, salt, cinnamon, nutmeg, and allspice.
 Mix until combined.

-• WET INGREDIENTS: In a separate bowl, whisk together 1 large egg, 1/2 cup Greek yogurt, 1/4 cup melted coconut oil (See Note 2), 1/2 teaspoon vanilla extract, and 1/2 cup brown sugar.
+• In a separate bowl, whisk together the muffin wet ingredients—egg, Greek yogurt, melted coconut oil (see note 2), vanilla extract, and brown sugar.
 Whisk together until smooth.

-• APPLE: Peel and very finely chop the apple.
+• Peel and very finely chop the apple.
 Toss with the lemon juice.
-Add into the dry ingredients and stir until the apple pieces are coated in the flour (this helps to evenly disperse the apple).
+Add to the dry ingredients and stir until the apple pieces are coated in flour.

-• COMBINE: Add dry ingredients on top of wet.
-Mix with a spatula until ingredients are just combined and no dry streaks of flour remain.
+• Add dry ingredients on top of wet.
+Mix with a spatula until ingredients are combined and no dry streaks of flour remain.

-• TOPPING: In another bowl, toss together the flour, quick oats, cinnamon, and brown sugar.
-Pour in the coconut oil (measure when melted) and mix to combine (crumble with your fingertips if needed).
-Add a bit more coconut oil if too dry or a bit more flour if too wet.
+• In another bowl, toss together the Cinnamon Sugar Topping dry ingredients—flour, quick oats, cinnamon, and brown sugar.
+Pour in the coconut oil and mix to combine, crumble with your fingertips if needed.
+If the mixture is too wet, add flour; if it’s too dry, add coconut oil.
 Sprinkle this topping evenly on top of each muffin.
-Don't press the topping into the muffin; just sprinkle on top.
+Don’t press the topping into the muffin.

-• BAKE: Bake for 20-25 minutes or until a toothpick when inserted in the center of the muffin comes out clean.
-Remove and allow to cool for 5 minutes before removing the muffins from the tin.
+• Bake for 20–25 minutes or until a toothpick when inserted in the center of the muffin comes out clean.
+Remove the pan from oven and allow to cool for 5 minutes before taking the muffins from the tin.
 Use a spoon or butterknife to trace around the edges and coax the muffins out.
-Allow muffins to finish cooling on a cooling rack so the bottoms don't get soggy as they cool.
+Allow muffins to finish cooling on a cooling rack so the bottoms don’t get soggy.
 Enjoy warm!

 Recipe Notes